Chase & Amex Changes: Navigating A New Points Landscape

 American Express Won’t Let Chase Steal The Limelight

 Not to be outdone, American Express announced that it’s making major changes to the Platinum and Business Platinum cards later this year.
-This will includes the elimination of the 35% rebate on premium cabin flights — a benefit that helped set Amex apart.
-If that goes, it reduces the baseline redemption value of Membership Rewards points for many travelers.
+This will include the elimination of the 35% rebate on premium cabin flights — a benefit that has set Amex apart for many years.
+When that benefit goes, it reduces the baseline redemption value of Membership Rewards points for many cardholders.
+We have updated the Points Rankings below in anticipation of this change, though we are not yet sure when this update will take effect.

-Additionally, we expect a higher annual fee (could they push all the way to $1,000?), some new frustrating monthly credits, railroading cardholders to use the frustrating Amex Travel portal (it’s operated by Expedia, so it has the issues as the Chase portal mentioned above), and another round of marketing spin — but the net value will assuredly be a major decline.
+Additionally, we fully expect a higher annual fee (could they push all the way to $1,000?), some new frustrating monthly credits, and railroading cardholders to use the frustrating Amex Travel portal (which is operated by Expedia, so it has the issues as the Chase portal mentioned above).
+Naturally, this will be served with a round of marketing spin — but the net value will assuredly be a major decline.

-While Chase and Amex move backwards, other programs have stepped forward.
-At TravelWealth, we analyze real data from our members’ spending habits and redemptions — not just blog headlines or credit card commercials.
-That analysis considers:
+While Chase and Amex have stepped backwards, other programs continue to innovate and enhance the value and flexibility of their points.
+At TravelWealth, we can measure these programs by analyzing real data from our members’ spending habits and travel redemptions — these are not just blog headlines or credit card commercials.
+This analysis considers:

 • Multiplier categories and average member spend